 Rev. Martha Schick

-Pastoral Resident, 1st Year
+Pastoral Resident, 2nd Year (she/her)

 Martha is a natural connector, and her pastoral theology is based on the model of the early church.
 She believes that pastors are called to serve the church and the world, while being community with – not apart from or above – their congregation.
 She is passionate about queer inclusion in the church, particularly when it comes to young people.
 Many of her fondest childhood church memories are centered around youth group service trips in Appalachia, intergenerational gatherings (with food, of course), and dog-washing fundraisers.